keva-dev/keva/docs/src/team/INDEX.md

 # The Team Behind Keva

-Keva is built by a team of enthusiastic and passionate engineers formed by Grokking Coding Lab.
+Keva project is built by a team of enthusiastic and passionate engineers formed by Grokking Coding Lab.

 [Join our team!](https://github.com/tuhuynh/keva)